 The Birthday Cake

-When it comes to sweet treats around a fire, S’mores are the customary standby, but for a birthday party you might want to put a new twist on this old favorite with a S’mores cake.
+When it comes to sweet treats around a fire, S’mores are the customary standby, but for a birthday party, you might want to put a new twist on this old favorite with an s’mores cake.

 Send guests home with a bonfire-themed thank you gift such as:

-- S’mores packets (place a couple of graham crackers, marshmallows and mini chocolate bars in a sandwich bag for guests to bring home and enjoy a s’mores treat at home).
+- S’mores packets (place a couple of graham crackers, marshmallows and mini chocolate bars in a sandwich bag for guests to bring home and enjoy an s’mores treat at home)